justintv/Twitch-API/v2_resources/videos.md

 ***

-Videos are broadcasts or chapters owned by a [channel][channels].
+Videos are broadcasts or highlights owned by a [channel][channels].
 Broadcasts are unedited videos that are saved after a streaming session.
-Chapters are videos edited from broadcasts by the channel's owner.
+Highlights are videos edited from broadcasts by the channel's owner.

 | Endpoint | Description |
 | ---- | --------------- |